-firstARETE sm
+firstARETE ®

 Background

-The American Sports Institute has developed and implemented a grades 7-12, one-hour, daily academic course that uses a sport culture, physical activity and wellness-based, body-brain integrated learning methodology and curriculum that has produced outstanding results.
+The American Sports Institute has developed and implemented a grades 7-12, one-hour, daily academic course that uses a sport culture, physical activity, and wellness-based body-brain integrated learning methodology and curriculum that has produced outstanding results.
 Presented to 4,000 students in 59 secondary schools in five states—California, Oregon, Illinois, North Carolina, and South Carolina—Promoting Achievement in School through Sport (PASS) has been evaluated by researchers at a division of the U.S. Department of Education.
 On page 5 of their report, which you can access here (pdf),the researchers concluded: “PASS is a model for total school reform … that addresses the needs of the whole learner—intellectual needs, motivational needs, and other needs such as students’ physical and social needs.”

 Click the image to download a pdf about the firstARETE program.

-Having learned about the success of the PASS program, Evan Smith, former principal of K-8 Coulterville-Greeley School, located at the northern gate to Yosemite Valley in Mariposa County, California, asked the American Sports Institute if the same principles, practices, and sport culture, physical activity and wellness-based, body-brain integrated learning methodology of PASS could be applied to the elementary-school level and be fully integrated into the entire curriculum throughout the entire day of every school day at his under-performing public school.
+Having learned about the success of the PASS program, Evan Smith, then-principal of K-8 Coulterville-Greeley School, located at the northern gate to Yosemite Valley in Mariposa County, California, asked the American Sports Institute if the same principles, practices, and sport culture, physical activity, and wellness-based body-brain integrated learning methodology of PASS could be applied to the elementary-school level and be fully integrated into the entire curriculum throughout the entire day of every school day at his under-performing public school.
 In response, the American Sports Institute developed and implemented at Coulterville-Greeley School the PASS/Arete Pilot Project.
 All teachers and staff at Coulterville-Greeley School were trained in the pilot project’s learning methodology and curriculum, which included aerobic physical activity for all students AND their teachers at the very beginning of every school day.
 As a result of implementing the PASS/Arete Pilot Project, according to Smith, the students improved their physical health, mental health, social-emotional behavior, self-discipline, self-esteem, and leadership skills (00:56).
 And, over a six-year period, Coulterville-Greely School improved its state test scores a resounding 212 points (01:02), earning the honor of being designated a California Distinguished School by the California Department of Education.
 However, despite these results at Coulterville-Greeley, when Smith recommended to other principals in his district that they implement the pilot project in their schools, they declined.
 Smith couldn’t understand why (01:34).

 For more about the PASS/Arete Pilot Project at Coulterville-Greeley School, click here.